GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## LEDS (optional)

-Since you should try to keep the solder iron only as long near the LED as you really need to it's a good idea to solder the pads on the PCB bottom first and than insert the LED.
+LEDs are very heat sensitive.
+So it's a good idea to solder the pads on the PCB bottom first and than insert the LED.
 **IMAGE**

-While the bottom of the PCB is facing you insert the LEDs in the holes with the glass part away from you.\
+While the bottom of the PCB is facing you, insert the LEDs in the holes.
+The lens should face the table.\
 **IMAGE**

-Here you can see an image of how the LEDs needs to be rotated.\
+Here you can see an image of the correct orientation.\
 **IMAGE**\
-The L shaped pad on the LED needs to be connected to the pad on the PCB marked with a square.
+The L shaped pad on the LED needs to be connected to the square marked pad.
 > **Note**
-> Note that while the orientation is the same on every half it's different between both halves.
+> While the orientation is the same on every half, it's different between both halves.

 > **Warning**
-> It's recommended to solder the LEDs in at 220º, since they can't handle heat very good.
+> It's recommended to solder the LEDs in at 220º, since they're pretty sensitive to heat.
 Personally I had a hard time keeping it below 270º.
 So my advice would be to solder the first pad on every LED, while trying to be really quick.
-Than do the second pad, starting at the first LED.
+Than solder the second pad on every LED, starting with the first LED.
 This way they can cool down in the meantime.

 The advantage of soldering in the Microcontroller first is that you can occasionally check if all the LEDs work before continuing.
-Here you can find the order in which the LEDs are chained together.
+This graphic shows in which order the LEDs are chained together.

 ![KLOR LED order](/docs/images/KLOR_LEDorder.png)

 > **Note**
-> If you use a layout with three thumbs instead of four you need to bridge the 'lost thumb?' jumper below the TRRS sockets, since the led chain lost its beginning.
+> If you use a layout with three thumbs, instead of four, you need to bridge the 'lost thumb?' jumper below the TRRS sockets, since the led chain lost its beginning.

 ![Lost thumb jumper](/docs/images/buildguide/lostthumb.png)